This lesson covers the following exam topics from Cisco’s official 300-401 V1.0 Enterprise Network Core Technologies (ENCOR) exam blueprint.

-Network is simply a resource and means to an end.
+The network is simply a resource, and a means to an end.
 Every enterprise network is laid out to facilitate the applications running on top of it.
-Network will meet its goals if enterprise applications can run in a reliable and performant manner.
-With the increasing adoption of cloud applications (or SaaS apps such as CRM or HRM), i.e. applications that are hosted by the providers (such as Salesforce) in their own data centers as opposed to being on-premise, role of the network changes again.
-In the new world of cloud apps, network still has to provide reliable and performant access to those off-premise apps, but even more so maintain the necessary user experience, security and compliance with visibility and control with the help of solutions such as Cloud Access Security Broker (or CASB).
+The network will meet its goals if enterprise applications can run in a reliable and performant manner.
+With the increasing adoption of cloud applications (or SaaS apps such as CRM or HRM), i.e., applications that are hosted by the providers (such as Salesforce) in their own data centers as opposed to being on-premise, the role of the network changes again.
+In the new world of cloud apps, the network still has to provide reliable and performant access to those off-premise apps, but even more so maintain the necessary user experience, security, compliance and visibility and control with the help of solutions such as Cloud Access Security Broker (or CASB).

-You can never know everything.
-While you’ve to build your network for current requirements, it must be able to evolve over time.
-If you think in a modular fashion, where your core design choices stay the same (for example, 2-tier versus 3-tier architecture) but at the same time other parts of the network can evolve much like building blocks of a Lego.
-Whether you are designing for only on-premise or for everything off-prem (SaaS/PaaS), you are design will still need to be performant, resilient, and scalable.
+While you’ve to build your network for current requirements, it must be able to evolve, for example where your core design choices stay the same (for example, 2-tier versus 3-tier architecture), so think in a modular fashion.
+Still, at the same time, other parts of the network can evolve, much like building blocks of a Lego.
+Whether you are designing for only on-premise or everything off-prem (SaaS/PaaS), you are design will still need to be performant, resilient, and scalable.

 Until 2009, i.e. before the advent of Software-Defined Networking (or SDN), there was only one way to pick your building blocks when designing your network, i.e. go with Cisco or Juniper as far as routing and switching go.
 Today, we live in a world where we have more choices available to us, so ensuring that your network design choices at least take into account the possibility of and mitigate against the vendor lock-in, is a must.
 It still doesn’t mean that open source and open standard vendors (such as Cumulus Networks) can provide you the best in class solution but keeping your design flexible and keeping your options open would pay off over time.

-Enterprise campus network can consist of a single building or a group of buildings spread out over a large geographic area much like a college campus but still in closer proximity.
-The primary goal of the campus design is to deliver the fastest speed (say 1 or 10 Gbps) and variety of access (LAN, WLAN) to the endpoints.
+Enterprise campus network can span over a single building or a group of buildings spread out over a large geographic area much like a college campus but still in closer proximity.
+The primary goal of the campus design is to deliver the fastest speed (say 1 or 10 Gbps) and variety of access (LAN, WLAN) options to the endpoints.

-Campus network design can be organized around three core set of principles, i.e.
+Campus network design can be organized around four core principles, i.e.

 Now, let me describe primary functions of each layer.

 Two-layer design is a modified three-layer design where the core has been collapsed into the distribution layer.
-The main motivation for collapsing core has to do with cost and the operational simplicity that it brings.
-It is best suited for small to medium size networks.
+The main motivation for the collapsing core has to do with cost and the operational simplicity that it brings.
+It is best suited for small to medium-size networks.

 |Campus Network||Data Center Network|